vivekg7/terminal-c/README.md

 # terminal-c
 programs to play on terminal

-This repository contains games which you can play and enjoy on terminal.
+This repository contains games which you can play on terminal.
+Basically these are c programs written during initial days of my programming experience.